Wilkolicious/twitchAdSkip/README.md

 ## Why
 Twitch has very recently & noticeably ramped up its anti-adblock efforts in an effort to increase ad viewership across its platform, presumably to increase profits.
 There is currently a non-official workaround for blocking pre-roll (before stream starts) ads, but mid-roll ads are half blocked.
-Currently, mid-roll _ads_ are blocked, but a pattern is emerging that Twitch are interrupting stream viewing with a notice regarding "third party tool[s]", specifically for those with ad-blockers in an effort to dissuade their use.
+Currently, mid-roll _ads_ are blocked, but a pattern is emerging that Twitch is interrupting stream viewing with a notice regarding "third party tool[s]", specifically for those with ad-blockers in an effort to dissuade their use.

 ![image](https://user-images.githubusercontent.com/16191979/97927844-b45ba100-1d5d-11eb-9149-b3bfcc4ee7cf.png)
 _(Screenshot showing Twitch notice when an adblocker is used.
 Because not loading ads is "impacting site performance", and watching ads results in "the best Twitch experience". /s  Blatantly lying to the consumer.)_